9aia/thal/pm/BACKLOG.md

 - Add calls
 - Add a "My Characters" section/accordion in the "New Chat"
 - ---
-- Add pause icon button to message listen button
 - Add audio pause/resume button to chat messages
 - Open contact view from query
 - Add chat item option "Delete chat"
-- Add button to create character in the discover characters page (aside of search field)
-- Add character search to new-chat view search
 - Add "Delete character" and "Edit character" actions to chat header options and contact view if you're the owner
 - Add query param to add contact from URL (eg. /app/chat/username?add=true and /app?add-contact=username) and others
 - Add drawer search query params when opening drawers